PjrCodes/docs/SkyBlock/README.md

 ![](Skyblock_Island.webp "SkyBlock Island")

-# Skyblock is currently between seasons, see you next season!

 ## Introduction

 **Skyblock** is one of the most popular survival gamemodes.
 The gamemode is about creating and expanding your very own world infinitely with only minimal materials.
 You start on a small island floating in the middle of void with a few basic items and a single tree.
 You  must survive and expand this island.
 You must learn to use and preserve your materials wisely, since each material has a strategic use, and wasting any of them could be disastrous.
 For example, lava buckets have a *very* important use!
 You need to also know the basics of Minecraft in order to complete challenges and expand.